 I will ask you to walk me through your workflows the way they really run today.
 Where does work come in?
 How do you handle it?
 Who touches it?
 Where does it get stuck?
 I am listening for the friction points you have stopped noticing because you have lived with them for so long.

-Bring one bottleneck you feel every week, and we will design a solution around it.
+Bring one bottleneck you feel every week, and we will map its source, decision, risk, and next test.

 Finally, we will talk about your team and how they actually work.
 Some teams jump on new tools the day they hear about them.
 Others need to see a working example before they trust it.
 The right project for your business depends as much on this as it does on the tech itself, which is why a generic AI guide can only take you so far.